lhl2617/Interpolatory/Simulator/python/src/Estimators/MEMCI/unidir/fs/fs.md

 - Stream frame into DRAM following procedure outlined for first frame
 - Also stream greyscale values from frame into `win_cache` in parallel
 - When `w` rows have been read in to `win_cache`:
-    - Continue streaming greyscale pixels into other `w` rows
+    - Continue streaming greyscale pixels into other `b` rows
     - Begin pulling out the blocks from the previous frame from DRAM (that correspond to the row of windows that have just been stored in cache) and convert to greyscale
         - Cache block in `block_cache`
     - Perform full search (detailed above) for given block in `block_cache` and search window from `win_cache`